 The move would make Bats Europe the third exchange in the U.K., after LSE, Europe’s oldest independent bourse, and ICAP Plc (IAP)’s Securities & Derivatives Exchange.
 Bats Europe is one of a wave of alternative trading systems that opened after European Union regulations introduced in 2007 opened the door to competition with incumbent bourses.

 Bats, the third-largest U.S. equity-exchange operator, canceled its initial public offering on March 23 after errors on its computer systems kept its own stock from trading and forced a halt in Apple Inc. shares.

-The firm, whose name stands for Better Alternative Trading System, rose to prominence in tandem with the proliferation of electronic firms that now dominate the buying and selling of equities in the U.S. Bats’s owners include Morgan Stanley, Credit Suisse Group AG, Citigroup Inc. (C) and Chicago-based Getco LLC.
+The firm, whose name stands for Better Alternative Trading System, rose to prominence in tandem with the proliferation of electronic firms that now dominate the buying and selling of equities in the U.S. Bats’s owners include Morgan Stanley, Credit Suisse Group AG, Citigroup Inc. (C:US) and Chicago-based Getco LLC.

 EU law “does not prevent the commission from bringing an action, on behalf of the EU, before a national court for compensation for loss caused,” by a cartel, the EU Court of Justice in Luxembourg, said in a ruling.
 The decision is final and can’t be appealed.